r-darwish/alma/README.md

 You can either build the project using cargo build or install the `alma` package from AUR.

+### Using Arch Linux derivatives

+Using Arch Linux derivatives, such as Manjaro, isn't supported it ALMA.
+It may work and may not.
+Please do not open bugs or feature requests if you are not using the official Arch Linux.

 ## Usage

 ### Image creation on removable device